thng292/examplenv/README.md

 VAR2=ButThisIsNotVerySecret
 $ cat .env.test
 STAGE=DEV
 # It cut your secret out too.
-But pls double check
+By putting !SECRET in the comment
-OPENAI_API_KEY=sk-ldfkjslfjldsjflsd
+OPENAI_API_KEY=sk-ldfkjslfjldsjflsd # !SECRET
 $ uv run examplenv gen-example-env
 Searching for .env files in: /workspaces/examplenv